SonarSource/sonarlint-core/README.md

 ### Build and Run Unit Tests

+#### Prerequisites

+Some medium tests load plugins relying on Node.js, so make sure the latest LTS version is installed and `node` is in the PATH.

 Execute from project base directory:

     mvn verify

 ### Run integration tests

+#### Prerequisites

+Some integration tests load plugins relying on Node.js, so make sure the latest LTS version is installed and `node` is in the PATH.

     mvn verify -f its/pom.xml -Dsonar.runtimeVersion=<SQ server version>